University of Toronto Graduate Students’ Union (UTGSU)

 You can opt-out provided you do so within the required time frame.
-Opting out can only be done on line at www.ihaveaplan.ca, a link from www.utgsu.ca/insurance, or, ROSI.
-A cheque will be mailed to you in March.
+Opting out can only be done on line at www.ihaveaplan.ca, a link from www.utgsu.ca/health, or, ROSI.
+A cheque will be mailed to you in 2 installments, one in November and the other in March.
 In order to opt out, you must provide proof of alternative health insurance.
 This is not UHIP, OHIP or a provincial health plan, but a benefits plan through an employer plan, etc. The deadlines for opting out are:

 Student society fees are collected in trust by the University and paid directly to the student society.
 The student societies, therefore, receive your fees in trust and must issue the refund directly.
 In addition, ROSI currently cannot handle this transaction on behalf of student societies.

 I have two benefit plans.
 How do I coordinate them?

 Where you or your dependents have coverage with more than one carrier, you can co-ordinate your benefits, which means you can use both plans to receive up to 100% coverage.
 Submit first to the UTGSU plan.
 Green Shield will send you a statement called “Explanation of Benefits” (EOB) with your reimbursement.
 You than submit the EOB statement to the other insurance company to be reimbursed for the balance of the claim.

 I am also a TA – What are my benefits?

 Please refer all questions regarding TA benefits directly to CUPE 3902 Unit 1: 416-593-7057, www.cupe3902.org/unit-1/